-Author Notes: Avocado wasn't a Japanese food until about a decade ago (from California Roll Sushi?).
-But I really missed their flavor and my husband can eat only so much guacamole, so I started blending it into other more traditional dishes.
-This breakfast dish of avocado/jalapeños teamed up with shrimp/tofu is my own version of fast West-Meets-East with a little European Balsamic thrown in. —BoulderGalinTokyo
+I really love avocados but they weren't a Japanese food until about a decade ago (reverse-constructed CA Sushi-Roll?).
+I missed their wonderful flavor and my husband can eat only so much guacamole, so I started blending it into other more traditional dishes.
+This delicious breakfast dish of avocado/jalapeños teamed up with shrimp/tofu is my own version of fast West-Meets-East with a little European Balsamic thrown in. —BoulderGalinTokyo